mastercomfig/mastercomfig/docs/contributing.md

 //convar 1 // What this alternative does
 ```

-As you can see, default ConVar values should be at the beginning, with
+As you can see, default ConVar values are at the beginning, with
 alternatives coming after.
 Unlike the launch options, use sentence case.
 Avoid
 punctuation unless using multiple sentences.